videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/plugins/virtual-background.md

 ### Updating Video Processor Configuration

-If you wish to change the background while the Video Processor is running, you can call the `updateProcessorConfig` method and change the filters or processing type.
+If you want to change the background while the Video Processor is running, you can call the `updateProcessorConfig` method to modify the filters or processing type.

 ```js
 // Import package